dis-data-modeling-2020/slides/README.md

 * [Regular Expressions](assignment1.md#exercise-4) (6 points)
 * [Tidy Data](assignment1.md#exercise-5) (8 points)

+The results of assignment 1 are online!
+[Common mistakes and the final scores](results1.md) are available.

 ### Assignment 2

 Assignment 2 is a group assignment.
 You will work in gropus of 3-4 students.
 The submission deadline is `2020-07-31, 23:59:59`.